fogus/spiel/pyramidenspiel/toripoka/README.markdown

 Hand fitting
 ------------

-Occassionally, a situation will occur where a hand is effectively the same:
+Occasionally, a situation will occur where a hand is effectively the same:

 ![fits](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/toripoka/graphics/fits.png)